 The cost of living in Fort Worth is slightly lower than the national index.
 Housing is the main factor in the cost of living difference.

 North Texas Retirement Communities

-For retirees who dream of pursuing their passion for boating or fishing, or for those who simply want to enjoy a sunset over the sea, Texas’ coastal cities don’t disappoint.
+For retirees looking to pursue their passion for boating or fishing, or for those who simply want to enjoy a sunset over the sea, Texas’ coastal cities don’t disappoint.
 Palm tree-lined League City and the legendary Kemah Boardwalk provide plenty of recreation opportunities, whether retirees want to take in the sights and sounds, or indulge in some of Texas’ best seafood.

-Houston offers copious amounts of free activities and events, including Houston Arboretum and Nature Center, strolling through Urban Houston Farmers Market, and visiting many art museums that offer free admission.
-Miller Outdoor Theatre hosts many free live performances ranging from music concerts to Shakespeare plays.
+Houston offers copious amounts of free activities and events, including the Houston Arboretum and Nature Center, the Urban Harvest Farmers Market, and many art museums that offer free admission.
+Miller Outdoor Theatre frequently hosts free live performances ranging from music concerts to Shakespeare plays.

-Houston Methodist Hospital tied No. 20 on U.S. News 2019-20 Best Hospitals Honor Roll.
-Closer into Houston, the suburb of Katy was recently named the best place to retire in Texas by SmartAsset, thanks to the city’s abundance of medical care options and recreation centers.
+Houston Methodist Hospital is the top-ranked hospital in the area, ranking number one in the entire state for patient care and safety.
+Closer to Houston, the suburb of Katy has previously been named the best place to retire in Texas by SmartAsset, thanks to the city’s abundance of medical care options and recreation centers.

 Coastal Texas Retirement Communities

 The stars at night seem to shine bigger and brighter in Texas’ Rio Grande Valley, an area rich in culture and tradition.
-Here, retirees can bask in the tropical climate all year long and enjoy plentiful recreational activities including golfing, fishing, and boating.
+Tucked away from city lights, retirees can bask in the tropical climate all year long and enjoy plentiful recreational activities including golfing, fishing, and boating.

 South Padre Island is a resort town known for its beautiful beaches and home to a sea turtle rehabilitation center.
 The town serves as the perfect weekend getaway for Texas residents.